 • Stir in the mixed vegetables.
 Cover and continue cooking for an additional 30 minutes or until the vegetables are heated.

-• Add the noodles to the slow cooker and stir to evenly coat the noodles with the sauce and chicken.
+• Boil dry egg noodles separate to al dente, then add to the slow cooker and stir to evenly coat the noodles with the sauce and chicken.

 • we used wide egg